One Loss to Rule Them All: Marked Time-to-Event for Structured EHR Foundation Models: Method:

+To address these challenges, we instead propose optimizing the composite code-specific likelihood.
+We denote by $f_{i, j}^m$, the first occurrence of code $m$ after the time associated with event $j$, and the set of the first events of all codes as $\mathcal{F}_{i,j} = \{\forall m, f_{i,j}^m\}$.
+Specifically, we define:

-where, if an event of type $m$ occurs after $t_j$, $\Delta t_j^m$ corresponds to the interval between the current time $t_j$ and the time to the next event $m$, and $\delta = 1$ as an event indicator.
-If no such event occurs in the future, we denote $\Delta t_j^m$ as the interval up to the last observation, and set the event indicator to $\delta = 0$.
+where, if an event of type $m$ occurs after $t_j$, $\Delta t_j^m$ corresponds to the interval between the current time $t_j$ and the time to the next event $m$, $v$ is the associated numerical value with the future event, and $\delta = 1$ as an event indicator.
+If no such event occurs in the future, we denote $\Delta t_j^m = t_{i,N_i} - t_{i,j}$ as the interval up to the last observation, and set the event indicator to $\delta = 0$.
 In this context, $\delta$ denotes whether an event $m$ is observed within the recorded EHR for patient $i$ after the observation $j$ or censored.
 Accounting for such unobserved events is critical, as ignoring them leads to biased likelihood estimates~\citep{chen2024introduction}.

-{\bf{Joint likelihood.}} We propose a pretraining loss to learn generalizable representations of patient EHR.
-An intuitive approach is to maximize the joint likelihood of the full marked point process, corresponding to the joint between the time to the next event, the associated code, and value.
-Under standard IID assumptions on patient samples, the joint likelihood can be decomposed as:

-However, maximizing this joint likelihood poses some challenges: \begin{asparaitem} \item \textbf{Mismatch between token (mark)-level autoregressive prediction and downstream tasks.} Clinically meaningful downstream tasks often involve representations composed of multiple codes rather than a single one.
-For example, disease phenotyping is often characterized by multiple (potentially temporally ordered) codes, combined with conditions on their values (e.g., abnormal lab results).
-Simply optimizing the next-event loss may miss this multiplicity, reducing meaningful and long-term representativeness and failing to capture the patient's health evolution.

-\item \textbf{Sparse supervision.} In autoregressive next-event modeling, only the next observed event impacts the likelihood, even though many future clinical events could occur.
-This yields a sparse learning signal with rare events having a limited impact on the overall likelihood.

-\item \textbf{Mutual exclusivity.} The joint likelihood assumes that if one event is observed, it precludes all others.
-In practice, multiple events are often observed simultaneously, which calls into question this assumption.
+Suppose all the first occurrences of future codes are conditionally independent given the contextual history $\mathcal{H}_{i,< j}$ of the patient: